 Add Vary: Accept-Encoding

 You need to add the following code below to the .htaccess file.
 This file resides on the server root and can be accessed via FTP.
-[Note it is a very powerful file and wrong configuration can take your site down.
+[Note it is a very powerful file and the wrong configuration can take your site down.
 Always keep a .htaccess backup, just in case you need to replace the original file.]

 I have been trying various combinations, and this code finally seems to work for our SSD hosting server.
 Add this code below